-Packing can seem relatively straightforward but knowing where and when you’re going somewhere can make a huge difference of what you put in your luggage.
+Packing can seem relatively straightforward, but knowing where and when you’re going somewhere can make a huge difference in what you put in your luggage.
 It’s always good to have a checklist and go over everything two or even three times!

 Photo by Andrew Neel from Pexels

-While we still have cash in society, it’s a good habit when you’re traveling to have multiple means of payment whether that’s a credit card, debit card, cash, check and even your phone if you have Apple Pay.
-You never know what you’re going to run into when you’re driving through towns or arrive at your destination.
+While we still have cash in society, it’s a good habit when you’re traveling to have multiple means of payment, whether that’s a credit card, debit card, cash, check, and even your phone if you have Apple Pay.
+You never know what you’re going to run into when driving through towns or arrive at your destination.
 Some Mom & Pop shops still only take cash.
 Just be prepared for anything!